OrenPin/assignment5-text_analysis/README.md

 Feature selection is performed using mutual information, and the data is scaled using MinMaxScaler.

 ## Models
-Three different classification models are used for gender classification:
+8 different classification models are used for gender classification:
 - Logistic Regression: lr
 - SGDClassifier: Stochastic Gradient Descent Classifier
 - Perceptron: Perceptron Classifier